 ABSTRACT

-The AIZM model is an alternative tool for delineation of flood extents based on water levels.
+The AIZM model is an alternative tool for delineation of flood extent based on water levels.

-The model consists of several sub-models in ESRI ArcGIS ModelBuilder located in the
+The model consists of several sub-models in the ESRI ArcGIS ModelBuilder located in the

 ArcToolbox.
-The input data includes polyline of a stream, depths of water and digital
+The input data includes the polyline of a stream, depths of water and digital

 elevation model.
 Considering the absence of hydraulics, certain deficiency has to be taken